telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 Each aggregate function has a caption and a result, which are displayed next to the group title.

 To use the aggregate functions you have to declare them and add them to the __AggregateFunctions__ collection of the __GroupDescriptor__.

+An alternative way of manipulating the group descriptors of RadGridView is the new (added in Q3 2010) __ColumnGroupDescriptor__ class.
+You can directly define __ColumnGroupDescriptor__ and add the AggregateFunctions for the respective column.
+Please note the ColumnGroupDescriptor is associated with a specific column and that is why there is not a need for it to also expose the option do define AggregateFunctions as GroupDescriptor.

 #### __XAML__